-At the decider on August 22, Cheruiyot, who had only beaten Defar once (Brussels, September 2008) in their previous 11 meetings, stunned the equally diminutive Ethiopian with a 14:57.97 run characterised by an explosive finishing kick in the last 200m after she went outside of the Osaka champion who had taken the inner lane.
+In the Berlin final on 22 August, Cheruiyot, who had only beaten Defar once (Brussels, September 2008) in their previous 11 meetings, stunned the equally diminutive Ethiopian with a 14:57.97 run characterised by an explosive finishing kick in the last 200m after she went outside of the Osaka champion who had taken the inner lane.
 A shocked Defar settled for bronze after Cheruiyot’s team mate, Kibet, stole in for silver at the line.

 Silver (3,000m/8:30.61) and bronze (5,000m/15:26.21) at the World Athletics Final in Thessaloniki, Greece in September added to the medal basket of the freshly minted World champion.

-Cheruiyot began her 2010 season by declaring she would skip Poland’s World Cross Championships and focus on indoor running, stating a World record attempt over 3,000m and rarely competed Two Miles were in the offing.
+Cheruiyot began her 2010 season by focusing on indoor running, stating a World record attempt over 3,000m and rarely competed Two Miles were in the offing.

-At the World Indoors, Cheruiyot clocked 9:01.35 in the third 3000 metres heat to qualify for the final, where she would line up against Ethiopia’s Defar in a rematch of the Berlin 5000m final.
+At the World Indoors, Cheruiyot would line up against Ethiopia’s Defar in a rematch of the Berlin 5000m final.
 But try as she might, Cheruiyot could not reproduce her German heroics finishing behind Defar to clinch silver in 8:51.85.

-But on June 26, Cheruiyot showed that she was still the top Kenyan girl in 5000 metres, effortlessly cruising to a win at the National Championships on June 26 in 15:31.39 to make the team for the African Athletics Championships.
+On June 26, Cheruiyot effortlessly won the 5000m race at the National Championships on June 26 in 15:31.39 to make the team for the African Athletics Championships.

 After a slow start, Cheruiyot moved to the front at the bell then powered away from Defar for a most comprehensive of wins in 16:18.72.